Skip to content

 • Spacing: missed questions feed spaced repetition and come back at longer intervals until you get them right without hesitation.

-A duel is not just a game.
-It is a learning loop.
-The testing effect happens on its own, and the results feed straight into your personal review list.
+A LearnClash duel doubles as a learning loop.
+The testing effect kicks in on its own, and whatever you miss drops straight into your personal review list instead of vanishing.

 Play These Questions Live